 The number one goal of beta testing is to ensure app quality, making sure that everything is working as it should be and that you’re providing the best user experience you can.

 Aside from beta testing, some companies invest in bug bounty programs which are created to pay testers to find bugs and vulnerabilities.
 In fact, Google’s bug bounty paid out a hefty $2.9 million in bug bounties in 2017 with the rewards ranging from $500 to $100,000 or more depending on the type of bug and the amount of time spent.
-That’s why you should always invest in beta testing as it ends up paying off and saving you a lot of future losses that you might not even be able to foresee.
+That’s why you should always invest in beta testing tools as they end up paying off and saving you a lot of future losses that you might not even be able to foresee.

 Not only do you need to make sure that all aspects of your app work exactly as they should, you need to make sure that they’re up to industry standards and users’ expectations because your definition of good app performance might differ from your users.